canonical/subiquity/doc/tutorial/intro-to-autoinstall.rst

 .. _tutorial_intro-to-autoinstall:

-Introduction to Autoinstall
+Introduction to autoinstall
 ***************************

-Ubuntu installation automation is performed with the autoinstall format.
+Automatic Ubuntu installation is performed with the autoinstall format.
-You might also know this feature as unattended or handsoff or preseeded installation.
+You might also know this feature as "unattended", "hands-off" or "preseeded" installation.

 This format is supported in the following installers: